buanjautista/CCMultiworldRandomizer/Setup.md

 You will know if the mod is working when you get to space for the first time and you don't recieve the Disc of Insight and Green Leaf Shade as expected.
 Instead, you should see a prompt in the top-right notifying you of what was actually found.

+Alternatively, manual installation is supported, but not recommended.
+At this point, if you want to do a manual setup, skip the first bulleted list of this section guide and use [this page](Dependencies#manual-installation) instead.

 ### What New Game+ perks should I use?